 - Check whether your Household Waste and Recycling Centres are open before making an unnecessary journey

-- Please note: HWRCs across Northamptonshire are open and any further updates will be published on the Northamptonshire County Council website.
+- Please note: You can use HWRCs across North and West Northamptonshire.
+Any further updates will be published on the HWRC web pages.

 - Don’t stop recycling.
 With the global economy disrupted, it’s more important than ever to recycle your paper, card, plastic, cans and glass to ensure that valuable resources are recycled.

 - Avoid having a big ‘clear-out’ while at home as this will only create more rubbish and recycling for our workers to collect.
 Please hold on to large items, such as furniture and mattresses, until the outbreak has subsided, and services return to normal.

 - All charity shops are now closed so please do not leave donations on their doorsteps.
 But remember charity shops will be very grateful for donations once the crisis is over.